Sometimes there is nothing better than getting outdoors. Saint Lucia gives you more of a reason than most!

 Gros Piton Hike

-St Lucia’s south-western coast is dominated by two volcanic mountains known as The Pitons, with the largest peak towering over 2,600 feet above sea level.
-Needless to say, the views from the top are out of this world – hence why a Gros Piton Hike features high on many a St Lucia to-do list.
+Saint Lucia’s south-western coast is dominated by two volcanic mountains known as The Pitons, with the largest peak towering over 2,600 feet above sea level.
+Needless to say, the views from the top are out of this world – hence why a Gros Piton Hike features high on many a Saint Lucia to-do list.

 A local guide is on hand to lead your party through the ascent, taking in some of the island’s most spectacular terrain along the way.
 Reaching the summit can take between three to six hours, so an early morning start is essential.
 Although steep in places, most of the hike consists of relatively comfortable terrain – and the view of the ocean waters and large parts of the island is nothing short of breath-taking..

 Saint Lucia’s combination of dense tropical forest, verdant hillsides and gorgeous shorelines make for ideal cycling terrain, particularly on the west coast, where Bike St Lucia offers over eight miles of bike trails in and around the Anse Mamin Plantation.
 Hone your skills at the base training area before setting off along one of the fascinating trails, each of which offers varying levels of difficulty.
 The more leisurely routes take you along quaint forest paths between blooming fruit trees and historical ruins dating back 250 years, whilst those looking to get the adrenaline pumping can let loose along steep, palm tree-fringed embankments, ramps and tight corners.
 Bikes and all necessary equipment is available for hire from the Bike St. Lucia base.